Fiona Bruce: News and current affairs

-On 10 January 2019 Bruce, as the first full-time female host, succeeded long-time host David Dimbleby on the BBC's debate programme Question Time.
-Her tenure as host was almost immediately embroiled in controversy, and in May 2020, Bruce stated "QT is without doubt the hardest job I’ve ever done."
+On 10 January 2019, Bruce succeeded long-time host David Dimbleby on the BBC's debate programme Question Time as the first full-time female host.
+Her tenure as host was almost immediately embroiled in controversy, and in May 2020, Bruce stated "QT is without doubt the hardest job I've ever done."

-In 2023, during an episode of Question Time, journalist Yasmin Alibhai-Brown referred to Stanley Johnson, former British prime minister Boris Johnson's father, breaking his wife's nose, Bruce interrupted to comment that Johnson's friends had said that the incident occurred, but was a "one-off".
-Following the episode, Labour MP Kate Osborne and chief executive of domestic violence charity Women's Aid, Farah Nazeer, among others, spoke up against the comment, saying that it downplayed domestic violence.
-The BBC defended Bruce, commenting that, as the host, she had the duty to present an avenue of reply by accused parties and it was not her personal comment.
-Bruce apologised for her comments after the incident and resigned as an ambassador for the domestic violence charity Refuge, a role she had been in for over 25 years.
+In 2023, during an episode of Question Time, when journalist Yasmin Alibhai-Brown claimed that Stanley Johnson, the father of former British prime minister Boris Johnson, had broken his wife's nose, Bruce interrupted to comment that Johnson's friends had said that the incident occurred, but was a "one-off".
+Following the episode, Labour MP Kate Osborne, and chief executive of domestic violence charity Women's Aid, Farah Nazeer, among others, criticised the comment, saying that it downplayed domestic violence.
+The BBC defended Bruce, commenting that, as the host, she had a duty to present an avenue of reply by accused parties and it was not her personal comment.
+Bruce apologised for her comments after the incident and said that she was "required to legally contextualise" the statement, and that her comments were not reflective of her own opinions.
+Bruce subsequently resigned as an ambassador for the domestic violence charity Refuge, a role she had been in for over 25 years.

+Following an October edition of the show from Wolverhampton, also in 2023, Bruce apologised to an audience member for identifying him as "the black guy" on air.

+In May 2024 Bruce sparked further controversy during a BBC Question Time broadcast from Aberdeen when, after persistently interrupting Stephen Flynn MP, the leader of the SNP at Westminster, and after remaining silent while Flynn was interrupted by other panel members, Bruce again interrupted Flynn and incorrectly said "you've interrupted everybody here," sparking laughter from the audience.
+After Flynn was interrupted nearly 40 times in the programme, the BBC was accused of having a "general antipathy" towards the SNP.
+This seeming antipathy was apparently confirmed when on a subsequent programme Bruce again persistently interrupted an SNP representative on the Question Time panel, this time Deputy First Minister of Scotland Kate Forbes, resulting in 145 complaints to the BBC.